 A method to enter text and control a computer for individuals with severe mobility impairments.

 Individuals with severe mobility impairments typically have few ways to communicate.
 Their ability to speak is difficult at best with few people that can understand them.
-They generally have extreme difficulty using a computer.
+They generally have extreme difficulty using a computer because of difficulties using a standard keyboard.

 We are looking to partner with assistive technology keyboard manufacturers to incorporate the JustType features into a keyboard option within their products.
 In many cases, their assistive technology keyboard already has most of the needed underlying software and the greatest effort is creating a new user interface.